More submissions, fewer readers? How India’s literary magazines are coping with the pandemic

 (As told to N Kalyan Raman)

-Vogmeswaran, Editor, Kanali
+K Vigneswaran, Editor, Kanali

 In the early part of the lockdown, there was an increase in the number of contributions because writers had more time at their disposal.
 However, with increasing stress due to the pandemic, their enthusiasm has waned, which shows in the number and quality of submissions.